Trump adviser Roger Stone sentenced to three years, four months in prison

 Stone, known for his elegant attire, was clad in a dark gray pinstripe suit with a polka dot handkerchief in the pocket.

-Mr Trump, who on Tuesday granted clemency to prominent convicted white-collar criminals including financier Michael Milken and former Illinois Governor Rod Blagojevich, has sidestepped questions about whether he will pardon Stone.
+Mr Trump has sidestepped questions about whether he will pardon Stone.
 “We’re going to see what happens,” Mr Trump said on Tuesday.

 Prosecutors said Stone lied to the US House of Representatives Intelligence Committee about his attempts to contact WikiLeaks, the website that released damaging emails about Mr Trump’s Democratic election rival Hillary Clinton that US intelligence officials have concluded were stolen by Russian hackers.

-Stone, who has labelled himself a “dirty trickster” and “agent provocateur” and famously has the face of former president Richard Nixon tattooed on his back, was arrested in January 2019 in a pre-dawn FBI raid on his Florida home.
+“I fear you know less about the case . . . than just about every other person in this courtroom apart from the defense attorney who just joined this team,” Ms Jackson told him.

-He repeatedly pushed the boundaries set by Jackson.
-He violated her orders not to talk about the case or post on social media, and the judge accused him of “middle school” behaviour.
+Mr Crabb declined to say whether he wrote the court filing that reversed the original sentencing recommendation.

-At one point, Stone posted an image of Jackson on Instagram with what looked like the crosshairs of a gun over her head, later apologizing to the judge in court.
+Stone, who has labeled himself an “agent provocateur” and famously has the face of former president Richard Nixon tattooed on his back, was arrested in January 2019 in a pre-dawn FBI raid on his Florida home. – Reuters